01. Listing Agreements

 Title insurance protects the purchaser and the lender involved in a real property transaction against claims by third parties against the title.
 The title insurance company also assumes the obligation to defend any actions challenging title to the property.
 A title insurance policy insures only the person named in the policy and those who succeed to the interest of the named insured by operation of law.
 As opposed to most insurance policies, a title insurance policy insures against conditions that already exist, rather than against events which may occur in the future.
 Title insurance is not a guarantee that the insured will always be entitled to retain possession of the premises; it protects the insured only against loss or damage incurred because of a defect in or lien upon the property.

-We also negotiate and review commercial leases, analyze title reports, negotiate purchases, as well as work of property tax matters.
+We negotiate and review commercial and residential leases, analyze title reports, advise purchases and sales, as well as work on property tax matters.